-- 1. Install the electronic speed control (ESC), servo, and antenna wiring through the receiver box top (A). - 2.
-Plug the ESC and servo wires into the receiver (see page 12). - 3.
-Bundle wiring as necessary. - Make sure the O-ring is properly seated into the groove in the receiver box bottom so that the cover will not pinch it or damage it in any way. - 5.
-Place the receiver box top onto the receiver box bottom and install and tighten the two 3x10mm cap screws securely. - 6.
-Inspect the cover to make sure that the O-ring seal is not visible. - 7.
-Arrange the wires neatly using the wire guides on the receiver box top (B).
-Excess ESC and servo wiring should be bundled inside the receiver box.
-Pull out all available antenna wiring from the receiver box. - 8.
-Apply a small bead of silicone grease to the foam on the wire clamp (C). - 9.
-Install the wire clamp and tighten the two 2.5x8mm cap screws securely (D).
+- 2. Install the servo wires and antenna through the cover and plug the wires into the receiver. - Make sure the O-ring is properly seated into the groove in the receiver box so that the cover will not pinch it or damage it any way. - 4.
+Install the cover and tighten the two 3x12mm button-head cap screws securely. - 5.
+Inspect the cover to make sure that the O-ring seal is not visible. - 6.
+Arrange the wires neatly using the wire guides in the receiver box. - 7.
+Apply a small bead of silicone grease (part #1647) to the wire clamp. - 8.
+Install the wire clamp and tighten the two 2.8x12mm cap screws securely.